Robot Assisted Laparoscopic Hysterectomy

 What you should know

-Robot-assisted laparoscopic hysterectomy (RH) is surgery done through small incisions (cuts) in your abdomen.
-RH uses a machine controlled by your surgeon.
-The machine has robotic (mechanical) arms that use small tools to remove your uterus and cervix.
-Your ovaries, fallopian tubes, top of your vagina, supporting tissues, and some lymph nodes may also be removed.
+Robot-assisted laparoscopic hysterectomy (RH) is surgery to remove your uterus and cervix using a machine controlled by your surgeon.
+Your ovaries, fallopian tubes, supporting tissues, some lymph nodes, and the top of your vagina may also be removed.
 After RH, you will not be able to become pregnant.
 You will go through menopause if your ovaries are removed.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.